Logiqx/gps-details/docs/devices/coros/advice/README.md

 ![auto-sync](img/auto-sync.jpg)

-Less important
+System - hold the bottom-right button

+- Activity Interface

+  - Auto scroll = off
+- WiFi

+  - Add network for manual sync, downloading maps and firmware updates

+- More settings

+  - Gesture backlight = off
+  - Touch screen = map only
+  - Auto lock

+    - Standby mode - hold to unlock
-- Auto lock - Standby mode + Activity mode - hold to unlock
+    - Activity mode - hold to unlock

+  - Satellite systems

+    - Mode = all systems on

+Speedsurfing - prior to starting the activity

+- Speed into run = 12 knots
+- Activity alert
+  - New record alert = on

+COROS App

+- Configure the activity settings for speedsurfing
-- Touch screen - off
+  - Activity data pages - personal preference
-- Gesture backlight - off
+  - Button settings - personal preference
-- WiFi - manual sync, downloading maps and firmware updates
+  - Activity alert - new record alert = on

 Be sure to re-check your settings after a firmware update.